 There are multiple veterinary approved flea and tick medications available that are either given by mouth or applied as a liquid on the skin at the base of the neck.
 Each treatment can last for 1 or 3 months, depending on the product.

-For ticks, the goal of the medication is to kill off the tick before it has a chance to transfer diseases (before 8 hours).
-Ticks can be present in the environment at 4°C or higher, so prevention is recommended from early spring to late fall, or year round if a mild winter occurs.
+For ticks, the goal of the medication is to kill off the tick before it has a chance to transfer diseases (before the first eight hours).
+Ticks can be present in the environment at 4°C or higher, so prevention is recommended from early spring to late fall, or year-round if a mild winter occurs.
 As a precaution for ticks, carefully check over your dog after they have been outside (look especially around the ears, under the arms, and around the mouth), for quick identification and removal of ticks present.
 There are no veterinary-approved flea or tick preventions or treatments available outside of veterinary clinics: any products sold outside of the veterinary hospital are either ineffective, do not pass safety regulations, or can be seriously harmful when used.